fossabot/wp-social-manager/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Optimize your website presence in social media.
+Helps optimizing your website in social media.

 == Description ==

-Social Manager optimize your website in social media with [Open Graph](http://ogp.me/) and [Twitter Cards](https://dev.twitter.com/cards/overview) meta tags.
-These meta tags help social media, like Facebook and Twitter, to understand your content structure better as well as enable them to render the content on the [News Feed](https://www.facebook.com/help/327131014036297/) nicely.
-This plugin allows you to customize the meta tags, so you have more control over your posts and pages presentation on these social media.
+This plugin helps you optimize your website in social media with [Open Graph](http://ogp.me/) and [Twitter Cards](https://dev.twitter.com/cards/overview) meta tags.
+Facebook, Twitter, and other social media sites will scan these meta tags to understand your content structure better as well as enable them to render the content preview on their [News Feed](https://www.facebook.com/help/327131014036297/) properly.
+This plugin allows you to customize the meta tags, so you have more control over your posts and pages presentation.

 Other features included in the plugin: